fxnn/deadbox/README.md

 As for a worker entry, at least the following information need to be contained.

-* The Workers unique identification, which should be the Workers key fingerprint.
+* The Workers unique identification.
 * A timestamp, after which the Worker may be regarded as outdated and removed.
   The timestamp must be in the future.